Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 If you see him smile, you know that your indirect compliment has hit the mark.

 #12.
-Let him cash in on your extra capacity
+Offer him your extra capacity

 It’s nice to help a colleague when you got the chance.